Skip to Main Content

 Many grant providers have requirements for making research publications open access.
 ARC and NHMRC open access policies require research publications to be open access within 12 months of publication.
 A growing number of funding providers are requiring immediate open access for all publications resulting from their grants.

-benefits of open access diagram - benefits include: more exposure for your work, higher citation rates, your research can influence policy, compliant with grant rules, researchers in developing countries can see your work
+Benefits of open access diagram - benefits include: more exposure for your work, higher citation rates, your research can influence policy, compliant with grant rules, researchers worldwide can see your work

 Open access myths